twisha-shah99/cs7461-team29-mlProject/README.md

 # Proposal Sections & Checklist

 ## Introduction/Background
-Provide an introduction to your topic, including a brief literature review of related work.
-Explain your dataset and its features, and provide a link to the dataset if possible.
+The application of machine learning in sports analytics has gained significant momentum, offering coaches, analysts, and teams actionable insights to improve performance.
+In soccer, understanding and optimizing team strategies, player selection, and match outcomes is critical for success.
+Traditional approaches often rely on subjective judgments, which may lead to suboptimal decisions.

 ### ✅ Literature Review
-- Data analytics plays a vital role in modern sports, offering insights to improve performance and strategy.
-The StatsBomb open dataset provides detailed soccer match data, including events like passes, shots, and tackles from various leagues.
-This project leverages the dataset to explore patterns in team tactics, player performance, and match outcomes.
-By applying machine learning and statistical analysis, the project aims to address key challenges in soccer analytics, such as predicting match results and evaluating player efficiency, with a focus on creating interpretable models for real-world use in sports management and coaching.
+- Recent studies have applied machine learning techniques to address challenges in soccer, such as optimizing team strategies and player selection.
+Unsupervised methods, like K-means clustering and Gaussian Mixture Models (GMM), have been used to cluster teams based on statistical features such as goals and possession, grouping them by similar tactical styles.
+Supervised learning techniques, including Random Forest classifiers, have been employed to predict match outcomes using historical data.
+These approaches help automate the analysis of teams and players, providing data-driven insights to improve team performance by enabling better strategic decisions and more effective player selection for specific matchups.

 ### ✅ Dataset Description
 - The [data](https://github.com/statsbomb/open-data/tree/master/data) is provided as JSON files exported from the StatsBomb Data API.